Earlsfield pub The Leather Bottle reopens

 Inside the pub, the bar is stocked with craft beers and ciders including Beavertown, Camden Hells and Deya, plus a good choice of wines and cocktails.
 There a new range of menus, running from breakfast to the indispensable, and one hopes, great Sunday roast with all the trimmings.
 New to The Leather Bottle is brunch menu, with choices ranging from a hearty full English Breakfast to a Crab Muffin served with samphire and greens; and Poached Eggs & Garlic Yoghurt with spinach and chilli oil.
 Healthier options come in the form of açai bowls, granola, fresh fruit plates and smoothies.

-All day menus focus on pub favourites, with delights include Bloody Mary Prawn Cocktail with tabasco and lemon; Chicken Liver Parfait with pickle seasonal veggies and red onion chutney; Fisherman’s Pie with St Ewes poached eggs.
-For larger groups, thre are supersized buffet platters perfect for sharing, from the quintessentially British Ploughman’s to the Gardener’s with
+All day menus focus on pub favourites, with delights include Bloody Mary Prawn Cocktail with tabasco and lemon; Chicken Liver Parfait with pickled seasonal veggies and red onion chutney; Fisherman’s Pie with St Ewes poached eggs.
+For larger groups there are supersized buffet platters perfect for sharing.

 The Leather Bottle also promises a roster of monthly-running events including quiz nights, community events and bank holiday garden parties.